nioo-knaw/epiGBS2/README.md

 # advanced users have the possibility to change different parameter, leave them blank or write "default" to run them in default mode

 # parameters in the denovo reference creation:
-# identity: percentage of sequence identity in the last clustering step, in decimal number e.g. for 90% identity write 0.90, default 0.95
+# identity: percentage of sequence identity in the last clustering step, in decimal number e.g. for 90% identity write 0.90, default 0.97
-# min-depth: minimal cluster depth in the first clustering step to include a cluster, default 0
+# min-depth: minimal cluster depth in the first clustering step to include a cluster, default 10
-# max-depth: maximal cluster depth in the first clustering step to include a cluster, default 0
+# max-depth: maximal cluster depth in the first clustering step to include a cluster, default 10000
 param_denovo:
-  identity: ""
+  identity: "0.97"
-  min-depth: ""
+  min-depth: "10"
-  max-depth: ""

-# parameters in the mpileup step (variant callin)
-# max-depth: At a position, read maximally INT reads per input file, default 10000000, check if mpileup automatically reduced the maximal depth even more.
-You might have to re-run your analysis with a lower max-depth value to avoid this.
-# min-MQ: Minimum mapping quality for an alignment to be used, default 0
-# min-BQ: Minimum base quality for a base to be considered, default 15

-param_SNPcalling:
-  max-depth: ""
+  max-depth: "10000"
-  min-MQ: ""
-  min-BQ: ""

 ```